top of page

 • Divide between 2 systems like integrated BCD and weight belt

-If you are diving in a dry suit in low visibility where it’s difficult to orient yourself and you feel yourself starting to rise, and then your leg catches on some fishing net that tangles around a fin, the best course of action would be to release some air from your BCD and/or dry suit before doing anything else and try to free yourself.
+If you are diving in a dry suit in low visibility where it’s difficult to orient yourself, and you feel yourself starting to rise, and then your leg catches on some fishing net that tangles around a fin, the best course of action would be to release some air from your BCD and/or dry suit before doing anything else and try to free yourself.

 Argon is a heavy gas that insulates better than air does.
 Although there is some debate about its effectiveness as a dry suit inflation gas, many divers (especially tec divers) use it when diving dry.
-Argon systems consist of a small, specially marked cylinder that’s typically mounted valve down on the left side of your cylinder(s) or BCD/harness.
-The regulator has no mouthpiece (so no one accidentally breathes from it) as well as an overpressure valve.
+Argon systems consist of a small, specially marked cylinder that’s typically mounted valve-down on the left side of your cylinder(s) or BCD/harness.
+The regulator has no mouthpiece (so no one accidentally breathes from it), as well as an overpressure valve.

 ENRICHED AIR

-Each diver must personally analyse their own tank
+Each diver must personally analyse their tank

 Oxygen Toxicity